Hey Kids (Start Here)

 “Hey,” Young rasped.

-Without being invited, Vala eased herself onto Rush’s gurney.
+Without being invited, Vala eased herself onto the end of the bed.

-“I should,” she said.
-“In the Sand Suite no less.
-I’ll give you a tour tomorrow, gorgeous, it’s a must-see.”
+“I should,” she replied.
+“In the Sand Suite, no less.
+I’ll give you a tour tomorrow; it’s a must-see.”
 With the help of her hands, she crossed her injured leg over the uninjured one, then swept her hair to one side like she was posing for a picture rather than sneaking into the infirmary at 0200.
-“I was looking for your colonel,” she whispered.
+“I was looking for your colonel.”

-Young shifted, torn.
 “I gotta keep an eye on this one.”
-He pointed at Rush with his thumb.
+Young indicated Rush with his thumb.

 “At the overlook between our rooms.”
 Vala couldn’t conceal the note of relief in her voice.
 “You’ll see.
-When you get there.
-You’ll see what I mean.”
+When you get there, you’ll understand what I mean.”

 Young locked eyes with her.